This post may contain affiliate links. Please read how we make money for more information.

 35. The Nashville Arcade

 When most think of arcades, they think of places where there are a lot of video games.
 But did you know that the word arcade used to have a completely different meaning?

 Arcades are forerunners to today’s modern shopping malls.
 Asheville, North Carolina, for example, has a fine example of a historic arcade containing shops and restaurants.

 Built in 1902, the historic Nashville Arcade was the first indoor shopping complex in Nashville.
 It is a two-story indoor mall that was modeled after a shopping center in Italy and contains nearly 20 shops and restaurants as well as galleries and other businesses.

 The Nashville Arcade is fun to walk through to get a taste of what it was like to go shopping a hundred years ago.

 Check out this short video to learn more about the Nashville Arcade:

 Who says you have to spend a lot of money to have a great time in Nashville?
 You don’t if you’re smart about it and plan ahead.
-As this list shows, there are many free things to do in Nashville this weekend or any day of the week that don’t cost a dime.
+As this list shows, there are many free things to do in Nashville that don’t cost a dime.